Today the lovely Maggy is visiting from Red Ted Art with a great activity to introduce the idea of aerodynamics and trajectory to your children.

 The idea is simple – make your shooters out of paper, glue and straws (check out how to make them and what we learnt from playing with them over at Life At The Zoo).
 Then blow hard and see them fly.. see how far you can make them fly!

 What makes your shooter fly?
 It is a simple example of aerodynamics.

-What happens to your shooter if you point it up or horizontal?
+What happens to your shooter if you point it up or horizontally?
 How far does it fly?
-Why does it fly differently.
+Why does it fly differently?
 This is all about an object’s trajectory.
 Remember the energy I mentioned in 1) that makes the shooter go forwards?
-Well… on Earth there is a second “energy” or “force” called gravity which is also making the shooter move – in this instance it is making it move down.
-When you combine these two forces you get a curved movement.
-Depending on the angle you puff the trajectory will be different.
+Well… on Earth, there is a second “energy” or “force” called gravity which is also making the shooter move – in this instance, it is making it move down.
+When you combine these two forces, you get a curved movement.
+Depending on the angle you puff, the trajectory will be different.

 - More things to think about:

 - How do things like wind impact the flight of your straw shooter?
 What happens when you blow downwind vs upwind or if the wind comes in from the side?

 - What do you need to change in 2) in order to aim your shooter through a hoop?

 Big thanks to Maggy for this fab post. xxx